ags12-sys/CMOR-438/README.md

 **Purpose:** To implement supervised and unsupervised machine learning using the real data sets _____, ____, and ____.

+**Libraries:** This repository uses the libraries SciKit Learn, Matplotlib, NumPy, Pandas, and Seaborn to implement both the supervised and unsupervised learning models.

 ---

 ## Supervised Learning